GreenPioneer/MeanBlog/README.md

 Created by ![Green Pioneer](http://greenpioneersolutions.com/img/icons/apple-icon-180x180.png)

-Features
- * Create
- * Read
- * Update
- * Delete
+## Info
 Currently this is just meant as a example.
 This example is really great for people wanting to learn how to write there own mean stack.
-There are great mean stack solutions out there but now when starting out.
+There are great mean stack solutions out there but not when starting out.
 Please take a look around and enjoy the code courtesy of [Green Pioneer](http://www.greenpioneersolutions.com)

 ##Commands